Moriyama Domain: Matsudaira Yorimoto

 Matsudaira Yorimoto (松平頼元) was the 1st daimyō of Nukada Domain in Hitachi Province.
-He was the fourth son of Tokugawa Narifusa of Mito Domain and was thus a grandson of Shōgun Tokugawa Ieyasu.
+He was the fourth son of Tokugawa Yorifusa of Mito Domain and was thus a grandson of Shōgun Tokugawa Ieyasu.
 His elder brother was the Mito Mitsukuni. who created the 20,000 koku domain for him in 1661.
 He was a noted waka poet and master of the Japanese tea ceremony.
 His wife was a daughter of Ogasawara Tadazane.
 He died in 1693.

 Matsudaira Yorisada

 Matsudaira Yorisada (松平頼貞) was the 2nd and final daimyō of Nukada Domain in Hitachi Province and the 1st daimyō of Moriyama Domain in Mutsu Province.
 He was the eldest son of Matsudaira Yorimoto.
 He became daimyō of Nukada on his father's death in 1693.
 In 1700, he moved his seat to Moriyama.
 He retired in 1743 and died in 1744.

 Matsudaira Yorihiro

 Matsudaira Yorihiro (松平頼寛) was the 2nd daimyō of Moriyama Domain.
 He was the third son of Matsudaira Yorisada.
 He became daimyō on the retirement of his father in 1738.
 His wife was a daughter of Matsudaiara Yoritaka of Takasu Domain.
 To improve the domain's finances, he ordered the planting of 500,000 Chinese lacquer trees throughout the domain.
 He was a disciple of the noted Confucianism scholar Ogyū Sorai and built a han school to propagate his teachings. he was later called upon for advice in reforming the finances of Mito Domain.
 He died in 1763.